-At Felix Neck, we do a variety of conservation work, including—but not limited to—osprey monitoring, shoreline restoration, and coastal waterbird tracking.
+At Felix Neck, we do a variety of conservation work, including—but not limited to—osprey monitoring, coastal resilience, and coastal waterbird tracking.

 Ospreys are a signature species for Martha’s Vineyard.
 These iconic birds are easy to see, breed on the Vineyard, and are a beloved symbol of the island.
-More than 80 nesting pairs of osprey grace the island during our spring and summer seasons and migrate south for the winter.
+More than 100 nesting pairs of Osprey grace the island during our spring and summer seasons and then migrate south for the winter.
 Intense efforts by Felix Neck staff, researchers, and volunteers have led to their current success.